Introduction:

 John frequently uses the term the Jews in a derogatory sense, and in the third person, suggesting that the intended audience was gentile Christians and excluded Jewish converts.[31 p.118–9] He means those Jews who reject Jesus, which may be the authorities in Jerusalem[35] or crowds demanding signs in Galilee[2 p.29].
 He portrays Christianity as being what Judaism claims to be, and consequently his theology is grounded in Exodus and Deuteronomy[2 p.166].

-There are curious differences between John and the Synoptic Gospels (see Gospels); he places the Great Confession on the lips of Mary sister of Lazarus (John 11:27) rather than Peter; he gives greater prominence to women that the synoptics[46], such as most of Chapter 4 being focussed on the woman at the well.
+The author probably knew at least one, perhaps all, of the other three canonical gospels, as well as aural tradition.[2 p.101].
+The structure closely follows that of Mark, but there are curious differences between John and the Synoptic Gospels (see Gospels); he places the Great Confession on the lips of Mary sister of Lazarus (John 11:27) rather than Peter; he gives greater prominence to women that the synoptics[46], such as most of Chapter 4 being focussed on the woman at the well.
 Another significant difference is that he replaces the institution of the Eucharist with foot-washing.
 The meaning of the Eucharist is there nonetheless, in verses like John 6:32–35 and 6:48–58.
 John validates Jesus's ministry by miracles, rather than as fulfilment of prophecy as in the synoptics[24].
 John, the only disciple to witness the crucifixion, presents it not as martyrdom but revelation, giving a different emphasis to his entire Gospel[20].
-Also John never names "the mother of Jesus" as Mary.
-The differences betwen John and the other Gospels are consistent with the practice of the time, taught to children in their schooling, of free re-working of source documents[53].
+John never names "the mother of Jesus" as Mary.

 There are allusions to the Hebrew scriptures, rather than the specific quotations in the synoptic Gospels.
 The glory and power of God is shown in many references to bounty.
 Jesus brings the limitless glory and power of God to all people without discrimination or limit; that is the Christian Gospel that we should demonstrate and proclaim, the light that should shine in darkness everywhere.[36] (cf. Isaiah 9:2.)

-The Greek in the Revelation to John is poor, but that in John's Gospel is good, so many commentators suppose he must have worked on it with others.
+The Greek in the Revelation to John is poor, but that in John's Gospel is good, so many commentators assume different authors, or suppose he must have worked on it with others.
 Nevertheless, both the Gospel of John and the Apocalypse are written in Greek with a strong Hebrew influence.[31 p.110] The teaching style favours sequences of three incidents or statements which build to a climax, such as John 1:1, and groups of "truly, truly" sayings[36].

 John selected seven "signs" that clearly proved the deity of Christ and his rightful claim as Messiah.
 (The word used for "sign" is the one used in legal proceedings for a proof[35].)
 In them he met and exceeded needs of every kind, each time with commanding words echoing John 1:1: